Behaviourism vs Constructivism: A Teacher's Guide to Two Big Ideas in EducationBehaviourism vs constructivism comparison in a primary school classroom

 Constructivism flips this.
 The learner is curious, active, sense-making.
 Even a Year 1 child isn't a blank slate.
 She comes to school with schemas (mental models) about how the world works.
 She's already figured out that if you drop something, it falls.
 If you push your friend, they push back.
 These aren't taught.
 They're discovered through countless interactions.
 School learning, constructivists argue, should work the same way.
 You don't tell children what gravity is.
 You create experiences where they notice patterns and name them.

-Here's what this looks like in practice.
+Here's what this looks like in practise.
 A behaviourist teaching fractions might say: "These are quarters.
 Look at this quarter here.
 Now look at this quarter.
 See?
 Same size.
 We call four quarters one whole."
 The child is shown the relationship explicitly.
 A constructivist might say: "Here are some brownies and four children.
 How could you share them so everyone gets the same amount?"
 The child discovers that four equal pieces make one whole, and the label "quarter" becomes meaningful because it solves a real problem.

 The teacher's job looks utterly different depending on which approach you favour.
 Understanding this tension helps explain why some teachers love behaviourism and others find it stifling.